-In the Financial Project ID, the phase number 56 indicates reimbursable work, and 52 indicates non-reimbursable work.
+In the Financial Project ID, the phase number 56 indicates utility work.
 All other data shall be as described in Chapter 3 of this volume.

 27.3 Tabulation of Quantities

 The tabulation of quantities sheet shall be prepared in standard FDOT format and should show any quantities tabulated for location, size, quantity, etc. Standard notes referring to item numbers shall also be shown on this sheet or on plan sheets.